-Other Income.
-Other income decreased to \$0, for the three months ended June 30, 2005 from \$0.7 million, or 17% of revenue, for the three months ended June 30, 2004.
-Other income consists of change in value of warrants issued from the senior convertible debt funded in March 2004 and exchanged in August 2004 primarily as a result of fluctuations in our stock price.
+Change in Value of Warrants.
+Change in value of warrants was a loss of \$0.1 million, or 3% of revenue, and a gain of 0.7 million, or 17% of revenue, for the three months ended June 30, 2005 and 2004, respectively, from change in valuation of warrant liabilities from the warrants issued from the senior convertible debt funded in March 2004 and exchanged in August 2004 and convertible debt issued in June 2005 primarily as a result of fluctuations in our stock price.